conoro/ytpodders/README.md

 * It takes just a minute to add ytpodders to the Windows Task Scheduler so that it runs automatically whenever you want.
 Ditto as a cronjob on Linux.

 ## Developer Installation
-It uses [youtube-dl](https://rg3.github.io/youtube-dl/) and [ffmpeg](https://www.ffmpeg.org/) to do all of the heavy lifting and stores all of your subscriptions in SQLite.
+It uses [youtube-dl](https://rg3.github.io/youtube-dl/) and [ffmpeg](https://www.ffmpeg.org/) to do all of the heavy lifting and stores all of your subscriptions in BoltDB.

 You can download the tools here: